Tere-Parra/Finding-genes-that-may-be-involved-in-pancreatic-cancer-patient-survival/README.md

 TCGA-bio links have their codes and structure.
 Here, I combined edgeR and limma to perform a DEG analysis.
 We downloaded the data with query.raw.

 The function query.raw has different options as data.category, data.type, and worflow.type (counts data).
-We choose "Transcriptome Profiling", but this project has different data.category such as: "Simple Nucleotide Variation", "mi RNA profile", and more.
+We chose "Transcriptome Profiling", but this project has different data.a category such as: "Simple Nucleotide Variation", "mi RNA profile", and more.
 To consult the available data: ([https://portal.gdc.cancer.gov/projects/TCGA-PAAD]) .
 Data.Type is the quantification form. workflow.type has the available software counts data.

  ``` R